bspear8/TCCart/Project1/wc.md

 **-d**
 Flag used to identify the delimiters to use indicate the end of a sentence.
-Example:  -d<sequence_of_characters>  --- there should not be a space between the flag and the value
+*Example:*  -d [sequence_of_characters]  --- there must be a space between the flag and the delimiter characters.
->	     -d;/?-
+>	     -d ;/?-
 >	     delimiters may appear in any order
 >	     delimiters may only be single characters

 **-l**
-Flag to identify the minimum word length
+Flag to identify the minimum word length.
-Any value may be including a value of zero (0), there should not be a space between the flag and the value
+Any value above 0 may be used, and there must be a space between the flag and the value.
-*Example:*  -l3
+*Example:*  -l 3

 Example when specifying both delimiter and minimum word length flags:
 >	     java wc -l4 -d./;:! [filepath_filename]

 Other information: